EC528-Fall-2025/CloudNeuro-Tekton/README.md

 #### Out-of-Scope
 Certain elements are out of scope for this project.
 We do not propose the following to be in-scope for this project:
 * Building a full library of all possible neuroimaging tools
 * Developing advanced data management system for long-term storage
 * Optimizing performance for large-scale clinical use

 ### 4. Solution Concept

+This project implements a cloud-native neuroimaging workflow using OpenShfit, Orthanc, and Tekton, and extends it withj a workflow translation tool that improves portability across comptue environments.
+The solution combines containerization, event-driven orchestration, and workflow modeling to make neuroimaging pipelines reproducible and interoperable within a cloud-native environment.

 #### 4.1 High-Level Architecture
 **Global Architectural Structure of the Project:**
-The project architecture centers on containerized neuroimaging workflows deployed in Red Hat OpenShift and orchestrated with Tekton pipelines.
+The project architecture centers on containerized neuroimaging workflows deployed in Red Hat OpenShift and orchestrated with Tekton pipelines, automatically triggered via an Orthanc Lua event script.
 ![Proposed Solution Architecture](./media/ec528-solution-architecture.png)

 At the high level, the architecture includes the following components:

-1. **Data Ingestion (PACS)**: Imaging data is retrieved from a clinical image database (e.g., PACS) deployed inside OpenShift.
-2. **Preprocessing**: The pipeline performs standard image preparation steps to ensure data is ready for analysis.
-3. **Analysis**: Containerized neuroimaging tools execute the analysis (e.g., segmentation, measurement, or other workflows).
-4. **Result Export**: Processed data, derived imaging outputs, and reports are pushed back into the clinical database, making them accessible for clinicians and researchers.
-5. **Pipeline Orchestration (Tekton)**: Tekton defines and automates the execution of each stage, ensuring reproducibility and consistency across runs.
-6. **Monitoring and Logging**: OpenShift and Tekton provide job monitoring, error logging, and reproducibility verification.

-The cloud-native workflow completes a full cycle of data ingestion, preprocessing, and output storage.
-This served as the foundational pipeline used for interoperabiltiy testing and translation.

-Our translator was built to export Tekton pipeline definitions into formats such as Argo, SLURM batch scripts, or ChRIS YAML, enabling use across multiple environments.
-This

-#### Design Implications and Discussion
-* **Containerization**: Packaging software such as FreeSurfer and preprocessing steps in containers ensures portability and computational reproducibility.
-This avoids dependency conflicts and allows the same pipeline to run consistently across diverse environments, from research clusters to cloud platforms.
-* **Tekton Pipelines**: Using Tekton allows the team to represent complex neuroimaging workflows as DAGs.
-This provides modularity and automation, but more importantly, it improves interoperability in a domain where most workflows are ad hoc and non-standardized.
-Tektok’s cloud-native standards make pipelines easier to share, adapt, and integrate across teams and institutions, which is particularly valuable in neuroimaging where workflows are often highly specialized and fragmented.
-* **PACS Integration**: The solution is designed to interface with PACS (Picture Archiving and Communication System), the DICOM (Digital Imaging and Communications in Medicine) standard widely used in hospitals worldwide.
-Orthanc can serve as an open-source reference implementation, but the integration approach remains flexible to support other PACS systems, further strengthening interoperability with clinical environments.
-* **Branch Choice**:
-  * Branch A emphasizes usability and accessibility for clinicians and researchers.
-This requires additional work in UI/UX design and visualization, making pipeline execution and monitoring more approachable.
-  * Branch B emphasizes portability across diverse compute environments (e.g., SLURM HPC clusters).
-This requires translation logic and validation to ensure that equivalent outputs can be produced across platforms.
-* **Scalability and Computational Reproducibility**: Running on OpenShift with Tekton provides elastic compute for institutions and ensures pipelines can be re-run in consistent environments, a critical requirement for research validity.
-* **Limitations**: The project will not deliver production-ready EMR integration or advanced security features, as the focus is on demonstrating feasibility and workflow integration.

-### 5. Acceptance Criteria
+1. **Data Ingestion (PACS / Orthanc)**: DICOM imaging data is upload into Orthanc, which serves as a research PACS within the OpenShift cluster.
+2. **Automated Triggering (Lua Event Listener)**: When a new DICOM study is received and considered 'stable' for a patient, a Lua script running inside Orthanc sends a request to the Tekton API, initating a new PipelineRun.
+3. **Preprocessing**: The Tekton pipeline retrieves the corresponding DICOM series, converts it to NIfTI, and performs initial processing steps, like extracting metadata to prepare data for DICOM reconversion.
+4. **Analysis**: Containerized neuroimaging tools, such as *pl-emerald*, execute brain-masking or other modules within Tekton tasks.
+These containers run in isolated pod environments for reproducibility.
+5. **Result Export**: Final outputs (NIfTI files, segmentations, logs) are stored in persistent volumes are automatically pushed back to Orthanc once converted back to the DICOM format.
+6. **Monitoring and Logging**: OpenShift provides per-pod logs, while Tekton exposes task-level artifacts, enabling researchers to view detailed provenance for every executions.

+The pipeline completes a full cycle of data ingestion, conversion, analysis, and output storage.
+This serves as the foundational reference workflow used for testing and validating cross-platform translations.

+##### 4.1.1 Multi-User or Concurrency Model
+To support multiple studies or users submitting data concurrently:
+* Tekton automatically generates unique PipelineRun and TaskRun CRDs, ensuring each workflow execution is isolated.
+* Workspaces backed by PVCs provide dedicated storage for each run
+* Orthanc remains stateless with respect to pipeline execution, storing only DICOM series and not pipeline state.

+This design allows the system to scale naturally with user activity and supports parallel runs without modification.

+##### 4.1.2 State, Metadata, and Session Handling
+* Tekton runs are stateless, meaning all required metadata (e.g., StudyInstanceUID, SeriesInstanceUID, PatientName) is passed directly into the pipeline from the Lua event listener.
+* Data products and logs are stored in PVCs tied to the pipeline run.
+* Orthanc retains only the imaging objects and identifying metadata.

+##### 4.1.3 Component Communication
+Communication between components occurs through well-defined interfaces:
+* Orthanc &rarr; Tekton: Lua script sends an authenticated REST POST to trigger a Tekton PipelineRun once the patient series is stabilized.
+* Tekton &rarr; Download Container: Pipelines call Orthanc's REST API to download DICOM series.
+* Tekton &rarr; Convert Container: Pipelines use the *pl-dcm2niix* image to convert the DICOM series to NIfTI
+* Tekton &rarr; Analysis Container: Tools like *pl-emerald* are invoked as container steps within tasks.
+* Tekton &rarr; Convert Container: Pipelines use *pydicom, nibabel, and skimage* to convert the NIfTI file back to DICOM series format, with a sidecar for DICOM metadata.
+* Tekton &rarr; Upload Container: Pipelines call Orthanc's REST API to upload DICOM series.

+##### 4.1.4 Connection to Interoperability and the Final Deliverable
+The end-to-end Tekton workflow is not only a functional pipeline but also serves as the canonical specification for the Rosetta Stone translator.
+By establishing a concrete, validated, cloud-native pipeline:
+* The Tekton YAML provides a structured DAG from which translations are derived.
+* The workflow ensures that pipeline logic is deterministic and portable.
+* The workflow becomes a testbed for validating generated Snakemake, SLURM, Nextflow, Argo, WDL, ChRIS, and SGE equivalents.

+Thus, the cloud-native deployment is both an instructional example and the foundation for cross-system interoperabilty.

+#### 4.2 Design Implications and Discussion
+The architectural design described in Section 4.1 carries several important implications for portability, scalability, and long-term maintainability of neuroimaging workflows.
+The discussion below outlines the rationale behind the major choices made in the implementation and how these decisions support the project’s goals of reproducibility and interoperability.

+##### **Containerization**
+Packaging the workflow components, including DICOM-to-NIfTI conversion utilities and analysis modules like pl-emerald, into containers ensures that every step of the pipeline executes in a controlled, consistent environment.
+This eliminates dependency conflicts that are common in neuroimaging workflows, enables deterministic re-execution, and allows the same pipeline to run on OpenShift clusters, local workstations, and HPC systems.
+The isolation between container steps also aligns with the multi-user model described in Section 4.1.1, preventing conflicts in shared environments.

+##### **Tekton Pipelines**
+Tekton provides a Kubernetes-native way of expressing workflows as explicit DAGs through Custom Resource Definitions.
+This structure offers modularity, transparent task-level execution, and clear provenance.
+The stateless execution model (Section 4.1.2) means pipeline runs can be easily repeated or parallelized, and Tekton’s separation of tasks into pods reinforces fault isolation.
+Importantly, Tekton’s strongly defined workflow representation also forms the basis for the Rosetta Stone translator, enabling consistent conversion of pipeline logic into other workflow formats used in HPC and cloud systems; This is particularly valuable in neuroimaging where workflows are often highly specialized and fragmented.

+##### **PACS Integration and Data Ingestion Strateguy **
+The solution is designed to interface with PACS (Picture Archiving and Communication System), the DICOM (Digital Imaging and Communications in Medicine) standard widely used in hospitals worldwide.

+Integrating Orthanc as the imaging entry point enables compatibility with DICOM-based clinical systems while keeping the architecture lightweight and research-friendly.
+Using Orthanc’s REST API for series downloads (Section 4.1.3) provides a simple, transport-agnostic mechanism for retrieving imaging data.
+The Lua-based event trigger creates an automated workflow that responds directly to new incoming studies, which is a common requirement in clinical and research imaging environments.
+The design is flexible enough to swap Orthanc for another PACS or data source without altering the pipeline structure.

+##### Scalability and Computational Reproducibility
+Running pipelines on OpenShift provides elastic scaling and workload isolation by default.
+Because each PipelineRun executes in its own pod(s) and uses its own workspace PVC (Section 4.1.1), multiple users can submit studies concurrently without interference.
+This isolation also enhances reproducibility: rerunning a pipeline with the same inputs and container versions produces identical outputs, a critical property for scientific workflows where reproducibility is a foundational requirement.

+##### Interoperability and Motivation for the Rosetta Stone Translator
+The cloud-native workflow developed in this project serves as both an operational pipeline and a canonical model for translation.
+Many research teams rely on heterogeneous systems—SLURM, Snakemake, WDL/Cromwell, Argo, Nextflow, ChRIS.
+Manually rewriting pipelines across these platforms is slow and error-prone.
+By designing the Tekton workflow with explicit tasks, parameters, and workspaces, the pipeline becomes a well-defined source-of-truth suitable for conversion into other workflow specifications.
+The Rosetta Stone translator builds on this clarity, improving portability across institutional boundaries and enabling workflows to move fluidly between cloud and HPC environments.

+##### Limitations and Scope Boundaries
+The system focuses on feasibility and reproducibility rather than production deployment.
+It does not implement EMR integration, large-scale image archival workflows, or advanced clinical UI features.
+Security, auditing, and medical compliance (HIPAA, audit trails) are not addressed in depth, as the environment is intended for research, not clinical operations.
+These limitations define a clear and reasonable boundary for the project’s scope while leaving room for future extensions.

+### 6. Why these Technologies Were Chosen
+#### Kubernetes / OpenShift
+* Industry-standard container orchestration
+* Namespaces and RBAC simplify multi-team research environments
+* Built-in monitoring, logs, and scaling

+#### Tekton Pipelines
+* Cloud-native, Kubernetes-native workflow engine
+* Represents pipelines as CRDs—supports modular DAGs
+* Ideal for reproducible computations and event-driven workflows

+#### Orthanc
+* Lightweight, open-source DICOM server
+* Easily customizable via Lua scripting
+* Perfect for research environments without enterprise PACS access

+#### FNNDSC Containers (pl-emerald, pl-dcm2niix)
+* Well-maintained neuroimaging tools
+* Designed for container-based execution

+#### Rosetta Stone Translator
+* Research environments vary wildly (HPC &rarr; cloud &rarr; hybrid)
+* Enables portability and reproducibility across institutions
+* Reduces time spent rewriting pipelines by hand

+### 6. Acceptance Criteria
 Our minimum goal is to demonstrate execution of neuroimaging research software on OpenShift using Tekton Pipelines:
 * Orthanc (open-source medical imaging database) is successfully deployed on OpenShift with MRI data being retrieved and passed to the pipeline.
 * A user can upload or access MRI data within the OpenShift environment.